 ACTG 4610 Financial Accounting and Reporting (4 Credits)

-The purpose of this course is to provide students with an understanding of the financial statements issued by companies to external parties, such as shareholders and creditors.
-The course covers the fundamentals of accounting, from recording economic events in the accounting records to the preparation of the company’s financial statements.
-In addition, the course examines major transaction categories, accounting policy choices of business firms and their financial statement implications, as well as the content of publicly-traded companies’ Form 10-K annual reports.
+In this course, students will gain a strong understanding of the financial statements issued by companies to external parties, such as shareholders and creditors.
+The course covers the fundamentals of accounting from recording economic events through the preparation of a company’s financial statements.
+In addition, the course examines the complexity of accounting policy choices and the financial statement impacts of those decisions.
+Students will also gain significant experience analyzing Form 10-K annual reports of publicly traded companies.

 ACTG 4620 Accounting Ethics (4 Credits)

 This course focuses on the idea of community and the ethical and social relationships of accounting leaders and business organizations in their communities.
 The course focus is on the role of the accounting professional and the unique and special responsibilities associated with that role.
 This is examined by analyzing a variety of issues that students will face during their careers.
 The goal is to provide students with generalized understanding and skills that can be employed in dealing with other issues that emerge directly relate to the state Code of Professional Conduct applicable to CPAs, the Code provisions are discussed and analyzed.

 ACTG 4660 Strategic Cost Management (4 Credits)